 - 1. The Ramada is available for residents' use and the use of a reasonable number of invited guests. - 2.
 The Ramada cannot be reserved for commercial events. - 3.
 Please make sure that your event does not impact the neighborhood.
 Please consider noise and parking. - 4.
-Pets are not allowed inside the gates of the VM III common area. - 5.
-The resident reserving the Ramada must be present for the entire event and is responsible for set-up, clean-up, and any damage done at the event. - 6.
-If you plan to set up any games, inflatables, barbecue grills or tables in the grass area, please refer to the Ramada Reservation Process located on www.villamonterery3.org website. - 7.
+The resident reserving the Ramada must be present for the entire event and is responsible for set-up, clean-up, and any damage done at the event. - 5.
+If you plan to set up any games, inflatables, barbecue grills or tables in the grass area, please refer to the Ramada Reservation Process located on www.villamonterery3.org website. - 6.
 Reserving the Ramada is not a reservation of the pool, cabana or spa.
-VM III residents may be using these areas during your event. - 8.
-If you use the pool/cabana/spa, observe all rules posted at the pool:
+VM III residents may be using these areas during your event. - 7.
+If you use the pool/cabana/spa, observe all rules posted at the pool: - No glass bottles allowed in the pool/spa area.

+- Children are not allowed in the pool or spa without adult supervision. - Return the lounge chairs to under the covered cabana. - Return all tables and chairs to their original locations. - No diving, running or loud games allowed in the pool/spa area.

+8. Set-up requirements:

-- No glass bottles allowed in the pool/spa area. - Children are not allowed in the pool or spa without adult supervision. - Return the lounge chairs to under the covered cabana. - Return all tables and chairs to their original locations. - No diving, running or loud games allowed in the pool/spa area. - 9.
-Set-up requirements: - Please use trash cans and recycle cans provided. - Ensure your guests are aware of the pool/spa rules. - You are welcome to use the oven, refrigerator and grill during the event. - 10.
-Clean up all areas used prior to closing the event: - Check the bathrooms to ensure cleanliness and that no water is left running. - Put pool floats/shuffleboard equipment away, if used. - Clean and wipe down counter tops. - Clean oven and refrigerator, if used. - Wash any utensils or towels you use. - Wipe off any tables used - Turn fans, lights, and water off. - Take the garbage bag(s) out to the Thornwood gate and place on the rocks outside the gate.
+- Please use trash cans and recycle cans provided. - Ensure your guests are aware of the pool/spa rules. - You are welcome to use the oven, refrigerator and grill during the event. - 9.
+Clean up all areas used prior to closing the event: - Check the bathrooms to ensure cleanliness and that no water is left running. - Put pool floats/shuffleboard equipment away, if used. - Clean and wipe down countertops. - Clean oven and refrigerator, if used. - Wash any utensils or towels you use. - Wipe off any tables used - Turn fans, lights, and water off. - Take garbage bags out the Thornwood gate and place them on the rocks outside the gate.
 Put a new bag in the trash can(s).
 Plastic bags are under the sink. - Roll up the Ramada shades, if used. - Do not leave food or drinks in the refrigerator. - Ensure that all gates are closed and locked when you leave.